, ,

 Bob and Ward’s Cabin

-Also known as the Salt Basin Cabin, Bob and Ward’s cabin is a little wooden cabin that is all that remains of a 1920s mining camp in this isolated valley.
+Also known as the Salt Basin Cabin, Bob and Ward's cabin is a little wooden cabin in this isolated valley at the northern base of the Avawatz Mountains.
+The cabin is named for two desert enthusiasts, both now deceased, who maintained it for years.

 These days, the cabin is available as a first-come, first-served camping spot and receives many visitors each month.
 The place is furnished and has two bunk beds (that sleep four), a table, a wood-burning stove, and a kitchen area that is usually stocked with extra supplies.
 There is a water tank on the roof that supplies water to an outdoor shower, but I haven’t tested it to see if it works.